JonFerguson1/NBA-Stats-ETL/README.md

 # nba_stats_etl
-ETL for extracting NBA team and player stats to store in MySQL database
+ETL for extracting NBA team and player stats using webscraping to store in MySQL database

 - In order for the code to work MySQL database is needed.
 - The program will generate the database and tables if needed.